cylin007/RMT-dataset/model/README.md

 ## Model Training

-Each part of the model code is provided above.
+The code for each part of the framework architecture is provided above.

+Please set the location of the dataset and graph structure file in `argparse.ArgumentParser()` of `parameters.py`

+And put all codes together to run the training process.

-Please run the `Jupyter Notebook` for model training, including `GMAT-Net` and `GMAT-Uni` (i.e., with univariate input).
+Or run the `Jupyter Notebook` for model training, including `GMAT-Net` and `GMAT-Uni` (i.e., with univariate output).

-For the location of the dataset and graph structure files, please set the `argparse.ArgumentParser()` in the code.